rjmurph2241/baseboard-heating-thermostat/six-buttons/Six-Buttons.md

 ![OLED](/six-buttons/images/soldered-screen.jpg)

 ### Case ###
 The case was designed in Alibre Atom 3D.
-I've included the [original file](/six-buttons/thermostat_cover_buttons.AD_PRT) as well as the [.stl](/six-buttons/thermostat_cover_buttons.stl) and [STEP](/six-buttons/thermostat_cover_buttons.stp) files if anyone wants to modify them.
+I've included the [original file](/six-buttons/thermostat_cover_buttons.AD_PRT) as well as the .stl and STEP files (on [Printables](https://www.printables.com/model/1037639-smart-baseboard-heater-thermostat)) if anyone wants to modify them.
 I printed mine on my Ender 3 Pro in black PETG.
 You can print it either face up or face down.
 Face up requires a lot more filament for supports but gives you a better front surface.

 ![case](/six-buttons/images/six-button-cad.jpg)